SteveJustin1963/tec-HTS/README.md

 "...Variation of the transport current or external magnetic field (as in an AC cycle) can lead to the movement of vortices inside the superconductor, which induces currents in the normal conducting regions associated with the core of each vortex where AC power dissipation is thus produced..."(5)...is describing the phenomenon known as "flux creep" in superconductors, which occurs when the transport current or external magnetic field varies.
 The movement of vortices inside the superconductor induces currents in the normal conducting regions associated with the core of each vortex.
 This results in AC power dissipation in the normal conducting regions, rather than zero resistance and zero power dissipation as in a perfect superconductor.

 ## Brandt equation
+The Brandt equation is a mathematical equation that describes the flux creep phenomenon in superconductors.
+It relates the current density, J, to the magnetic field, B, and the temperature, T, by taking into account the pinning strength of the vortex lattice, the vortex viscosity, and the vortex core radius.
+The Brandt equation is often used to model the flux creep behavior of superconductors under various conditions, such as varying current, magnetic field, and temperature.

 ![blobid0-609cf7c473ad3](https://user-images.githubusercontent.com/58069246/201833531-2b2775cc-939a-4164-86b6-785efa27d091.png)